ekms28/oci-test/README.md

 ### Monitoring and Logging:
 - Set up OCI Monitoring and Logging services.
-- Configure alarms for critical metrics.
+- Configure alarms for critical metrics to monitoring performance from OKE and Database.

 ### Auto Scaling:
-- Configure auto-scaling for OKE and the database to handle variable loads.
+- Configure auto-scaling for pods running in OKE and the database if necessary, configure read replicas to guarantee performance

 ## Step 6: Configure Backup Routines